jcmgray/symmray/README.md

 # symmray

-A minimal library for block sparse, abelian symetric and fermionic arrays, designed to look as much as possible like standard ndarrays, backed by `numpy`, `torch` or any other `autoray` compatible library.
+A minimal library for block sparse, abelian symetric and fermionic arrays, designed to look as much as possible like standard ndarrays, whose blocks can be backed by `numpy`, `torch` or any other `autoray` compatible library.

 ## Installation

 **Installing the latest version directly from github:**